Causal decision theory: Counterexamples

 Recently, a few variants of Death in Damascus have been proposed in which following CDT’s recommendations voluntarily loses money or, relatedly, forgoes a guaranteed payoff.
 One example is the Adversarial Offer: "Two boxes are on offer.
 A buyer may purchase one or none of the boxes but not both.
 Each of the two boxes costs $1.
 Yesterday, the seller put $3 in each box that she predicted the buyer not to acquire.
 Both the seller and the buyer believe the seller’s prediction to be accurate with probability 0.75."
 Adopting the buyer's perspective, CDT reasons that at least one box contains $3.
 Therefore, the average box contains at least $1.50 in causal expected value, which is more than the cost.
 Hence, CDT requires buying one of the two boxes.
 However, this is profitable for the seller.

 Another recent counterexample is the "Psychopath Button":

 Paul is debating whether to press the ‘kill all psychopaths’ button.
 It would, he thinks, be much better to live in a world with no psychopaths.
 Unfortunately, Paul is quite confident that only a psychopath would press such a button.
 Paul very strongly prefers living in a world with psychopaths to dying.
 Should Paul press the button?

 According to Egan, "pretty much everyone" agrees that Paul should not press the button, yet CDT endorses pressing the button.

 Philosopher Jim Joyce, perhaps the most prominent modern defender of CDT, argues that CDT naturally is capable of taking into account any "information about what one is inclined or likely to do as evidence".
-This interpretation of CDT would require solving additional issues: How can a CDT agent avoid stumbling into having beliefs related to its own future acts, and thus becoming provably inconsistent via Gödelian incompleteness and Löb's theorem?
-How does the agent standing on a cliff avoid inferring that if he were to jump, he would probably have a parachute to break his fall?